 A study done by Fallot and Heckman found that spiritual coping was a common way of dealing with extreme stressors.
 It was also found that spiritual coping had a positive effect on women.

-Other Research has shown that cardiovascular disease has been one of the main causes of death accounting to one third of all deaths globally and therefore, the experience of chronic illness like CVD is shown to influence not only the patient but also family members.
+Other Research has shown that cardiovascular disease has been one of the main causes of loss of life accounting to one third of all loss globally and therefore, the experience of chronic illness like CVD is shown to influence not only the patient but also family members.

 This study found that about 83% of participants identified emotional support as being one of the important factors for adaptation by the family.
 Resilience also depended on the individual characteristics of family, which included having a positive outlook and an understanding of acceptance of new circumstances.

-Another study looked into the importance of individual and community resilience among lesbian, gay and bisexual young people where it was found that having support systems, especially at community level promoted well-being as well as buffer against mental distress both among LGBT youth and adults.
+Another study looked into the importance of individual and community resilience among homosexual and bisexual young people where it was found that having support systems, especially at community level promoted well-being as well as buffer against mental distress both among LGBT youth and adults.

 One study reported that adolescent runaways who had previously experienced moderate levels of family experience factors were more resilient to depression than those that were exposed to either very low or very high levels of family risk.